 At the same time, this wasn’t a limited release vehicle, meaning they’re readily available in the market for anyone interested in buying one.

-You can get a clean Chevy Apache for a reasonable price.
-In fact, if you search well, you’d get one for less.
-At the same time, there are some that go for as high as a premium price.
+You can get a clean Chevy Apache for as little as $7,000.
+In fact, if you search well, you’d get one for less than that.
+At the same time, there are some that go for as high as $100,000.

 But even as they sell for such figures, some of them have clearly been on our roads for decades, with one 1959 Chevy Apache even having 600,000 in miles covered so far.